 Our results show an incentive for vertically-integrated firms to use their wholesale prices, and their own retail operations, to raise rival costs.
 This type of behavior is consistent with Big Tech companies using their own marketplace or platform to favor their products over downstream rivals in, for example, consumer searches and social networking.
 One possible, albeit somewhat extreme, implication from this behavior is regulatory intervention that prohibits vertical integration.
 We now use our model to inform policy makers on this form of intervention with a simple counterfactual of no vertical integration.
 Absent data on wholesale prices, we cannot isolate the marginal costs of production and distribution in the simulation and let the retail prices re-equilibrate.
 Instead, we assume constant retail prices and measure the changes in consumer demand and firm profits from the vertical integration case in Section 5.1.
 Specifically, we use equation (15) to calculate combined wholesale and retail marginal costs, remove any product sold through a direct channel from the product offering, and then re-calculate market share using equation (3) based only on indirect channels for sales.
 See Appendix F for a description of the solution method.

 Table 7 presents changes in brand-level market shares, wholesale price-cost margins, and variable profits when moving from the vertically-integrated market described in Section 3.3 to the counterfactual no-integration market.
 The seven brands supply 58 unique product versions at an average price per product of $359.12 and the sales-weighted wholesale margin is $81.94.
 The average increase in indirect sales across all brands is 23.7 percent.
 However, the 9.8 percent of all sales are lost to the outside option of no purchase, indicating that some brands lose consumers and profits when denied the ability to sell products from their own stores.
 Those manufacturers without substantial direct sales benefitted from this restriction as some consumers shift purchases in response to a lack of direct sales, however no new consumers joined the market as prices were unchanged and no value was added to any product offering.
-Since brand-level wholesale and retail price-cost margins do not change, the 69.7 percent decline in Amazon profits is attributed to the inability to retail its own product.
+Since brand-level wholesale and retail price-cost margins do not change, the 69.7 percent decline in Amazon variable profit is attributed to the inability to retail its own product.
 Apple, as the market leader with large incentives from vertical integration, loses 19.2 percent of variable profit.
 This occurs because direct sales had accounted for a large share of total sales in the vertically-integrated market and while some of the sales were shifted to indirect sales, 16.8 percent of sales were moved to other firms or the outside option.
 Not all firms are hurt by the removal of vertical integration with Lenovo, RCA, and Samsung experiencing relatively large increases in profit.
 These firms gain as they do not have substantial direct sales, and are no longer subject to the anticompetitive effects from vertical integration by larger firms.
 There is no significant impact on Microsoft.
 This scenario would reduce consumer welfare, although any reduction in welfare may be attenuated if prices were allowed to adjust to the market change.

 5.3 Alternative pricing assumptions